 ISPRA has established fruitful cooperation with a number of governmental and research institutions as well as industrial associations, which helps improving information about some leading categories of the inventory.
 Specifically, these activities aim at the improvement of provision and collection of basic data and emission factors, through plant-specific data, and exchange of information on scientific researches and new sources.
-Moreover, when in depth investigation is needed and a high uncertainty in the estimates is present, specific sector analyses are committed to ad hoc research teams or consultants.
+Moreover, when in depth investigation is needed and estimates are affected by a high uncertainty, sectoral studies are committed to ad hoc research teams or consultants.